FVO: Fast Visual Odometry with Transformers: Method

 \subsection{Architecture}

-\boldparagraph{Pre-trained encoder.} We utilize pre-trained networks commonly employed in previous studies \citep{wang2024dust3r, wang2025cut3r} for encoding and extracting features from video frames.
-As the Vision Transformer (ViT) \citep{dosovitskiy2020vit} has become the dominant architecture in computer vision, our pre-trained encoders are based on ViT.
-Specifically, we denote the sequence of input video frames as $V \in \mathbb{R}^{T \times H \times W \times 3}$, where $T$ is the number of frames in the video and $H, W$ denote the resolution of each frame.
-Each input image is then tokenized into $(h \cdot w)$ non-overlapping patches with $h{=}\frac{H}{p}, w{=}\frac{W}{p}$ and $p$ as patch size.
-These tokens are processed through a series of ViT layers, producing image features $F \in \mathbb{R}^{T \times (h \cdot w) \times d}$, where $d$ is the hidden dimension of the ViT.
-The ViT layer follows the standard architecture, consisting of a multi-head self-attention module and a feed-forward network.
-Since the transformer architecture is permutation-invariant, we augment it with sinusoidal position encodings~\citep{vaswani2017transformer}.
+\boldparagraph{Encoder.} We adopt a pre-trained transformer-based encoder following the CroCo \cite{philippe2022croco} architecture, trained within the DUSt3R~\cite{wang2024dust3r} framework, to extract visual features from input video frames.
+Each input image is partitioned into $(h \cdot w)$ non-overlapping patches, where $h = H / p$ and $w = W / p$, with $p$ denoting the patch size.
+These patches are embedded as tokens and processed by a stack of Vision Transformer (ViT)~\cite{dosovitskiy2020vit} layers, producing feature representations $F \in \mathbb{R}^{N \times (h \cdot w) \times d}$, where $d$ is the hidden dimension of the transformer.
+Each ViT layer consists of a multi-head self-attention module and a feed-forward network.
+To preserve spatial information in the otherwise permutation-invariant transformer architecture, we incorporate sinusoidal positional encodings~\cite{vaswani2017transformer}.

-\boldparagraph{Time-space decoder.} The decoder consists of a stack of $L$ identical layers, each containing three sub-layers.
-The first sub-layer is a multi-head temporal attention module, followed by a multi-head spatial attention module, and the final sub-layer is a feed-forward network.
-Unlike standard transformer layers that only use self-attention, the interleaving of temporal and spatial attention within the decoder layers enables each feature in a single frame to efficiently capture long-range dependencies with other features.
-This ability to learn long-context information effectively is crucial when processing a large number of frames.
-As we demonstrate in our experiments, using a larger number of frames is key to achieving accurate camera pose predictions.
-To summarize the information in each frame, we use camera embeddings, which are learnable embeddings in spatial attention sub-layers.
+\boldparagraph{Time--space decoder.} The decoder is composed of a stack of $L$ identical layers, each consisting of three sub-modules.
+The first sub-module applies multi-head \emph{temporal} attention, followed by multi-head \emph{spatial} attention, and finally a feed-forward network.
+Intuitively, the decoder first aggregates information across time by attending to features at the same spatial location across different frames via temporal attention.
+It then performs spatial attention within each frame to enable communication among features corresponding to different spatial locations.
+The feed-forward network further propagates and refines the aggregated information.
+To summarize the most relevant information for camera pose prediction, we introduce learnable camera embeddings that are propagated across the spatial attention layers.
+We empirically observe that injecting camera tokens into the temporal attention degrades performance; therefore, camera embeddings are only integrated within the spatial attention layers~\cref{tab:ablation_attn}.